geocola/geocola-crud/form-widget/field-components/select-field/select-field.md

 @parent form-widget.fields

 @option {String} type This should be set to `select` to use this template in the form widget
-@option {Array.<geocola.types.SelectOptionProperty>} properties.options An array of values and labels
+@option {Array.<crud.types.SelectOptionProperty>} properties.options An array of values and labels

 @description
 A select dropdown with options.
 See `selectFieldProperty` and `selectOptionProperty`.